ibm-cloud-docs/data-virtualization/help.md

 You can review [Stack Overflow](https://stackoverflow.com/search?q=ibm-cloud){: external} to see whether other users ran into the same problem.
 When using the forum to ask a question, tag your question with `ibm-cloud` and `dv` so that it is seen by the {{site.data.keyword.Bluemix}} development teams.

-See [Getting help](/docs/get-support?topic=get-support-using-avatar#asking-a-question){:external} for more details about using the forums.
+See [Getting help](/docs/get-support?topic=get-support-using-avatar#asking-a-question){: external} for more details about using the forums.

-For information about opening an IBM support case, or about support levels and case severities, see: [Working with support cases](/docs/get-support?topic=get-support-open-case#open-case){:external}.
+For information about opening an IBM support case, or about support levels and case severities, see: [Working with support cases](/docs/get-support?topic=get-support-open-case#open-case){: external}.